 Once you have a card, and know where your bus leaves from, the rest is easy.
 We found the buses to be reasonably regular and got us where we needed to be.

-From searching on the internet we found that bus number 60 goes to Matka Canyon.
-It leaves from the main bus station and makes it’s way down Bulevar Partizanski Odredi.
+From searching on the internet we found that bus number 60 goes from Skopje to Matka Canyon.
+It leaves from the Skopje bus station and makes it’s way down Bulevar Partizanski Odredi.
 It is possible to get on at other stops along the way if you are staying along the route (we did this!)

 Information I found suggests that the times the bus leaves the main station are: